easytarget/microPyEZfonts/README.md

 And will also work with Peter Hinches comprehensive [writer](https://github.com/peterhinch/micropython-font-to-py/tree/master/writer) class.

-The fonts presented here were processed using the tools provided in Peter Hinches excellent [`font-to-py`](https://github.com/peterhinch/micropython-font-to-py) repo using font data sourced from the Arduino/C++ [`u8g2`](https://github.com/olikraus/u8g2) project.
+The fonts presented here were processed using the tools and font sources provided in the [`tooling`](tooling) folder.

 ## Status
 The fonts and libraries have been tested on a `ssd1306` OLED display, and a `st7567` LCD module, both using I2C.